 Ricotta is a soft, grainy cheese made from cow's milk in this case (though it can also be made with goat, sheep, or buffalo milk).

 Quality varies according to brands.
 I try to buy original ricotta sourced from good small producers.
-It tastes much better and I like the consistency more.
+It tastes much better, and I like the consistency more.

 Blueberry topping

 This is, in theory, optional, but I can't stress enough how great the whole package (polenta cake and blueberry sauce) is.
-They complement each other and the dense cake becomes mellower.
+They complement each other, and the dense cake becomes mellower.
 It's an outstanding pair.

-I use the blueberry compote or the blueberry sauce depending on how I plan to serve it.
-The compote is juicier, more fluid because it doesn't have cornstarch so the juice seeps into the cake like the images in this post.
-The sauce is thicker and I use it when I serve the cake with a topping (great for Easter brunch and Mother's Day brunch table), similar to serving a cheesecake.
+The compote is juicier and more fluid because it doesn't have cornstarch, so the juice seeps into the cake like the images in this post.
+The sauce has a thicker syrup, and I use it when I want something similar to a cheesecake topping.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Ricotta: it needs to be soft, curdled, and moist but without excess liquid.
 If it has too much water, drain it by placing it on a colander with a cheesecloth.